wiseman-timelord/Studio-Chat/README.md

 ### DEVELOPMENT NOTES..
 -  Currently working towards version 1, the current work is...
-1. No current work, spend 3 days going round in circles, and have run out of time, it was unable to produce any significant working update, so, maybe the scripts are too complicated or it just reached gpt's limits.
-I have other priorities.
-Version 1 will have to wait.
+1. Can now be investigated with Claude_Sonnet/DeepSeekv2.5. (spend 3 days going round in circles, and have run out of time, it was unable to produce any significant working update).

 ## FEATURES:
 - 2 Window, Engine and Chat, snapping to corners of the screen on launch.